isabekovgg/wallpaperGG-flutter-/README.md

- Clone and run project with "flutter run" command in terminal) permissions for ios and android not fully writen
+ Clone and run project with "flutter run" command in terminal)
+ \npermissions for ios and android not fully writen